-This Character Area contains historic features and some low density residential properties.
+This Character Area is relatively undeveloped, compared to the other Character Areas.
+It contains historic features and some low density residential properties.
 The Transition Area is a defining feature of Tasburgh parish, which contains the Village Hall, Tasburgh Enclosure (Scheduled Monument), the Grade I listed St Mary the Virgin Church and other Grade II listed buildings.